chaijs/chai/README.md

 ### Core Contributor Alumni

-This project would not be what it is without the contributions from our prior contributors, for whom we are forever grateful:
+This project would not be what it is without the contributions from our prior core contributors, for whom we are forever grateful:

 [![Jake Luer](https://avatars3.githubusercontent.com/u/58988?v=3&s=50)](https://github.com/logicalparadox)
 [![Veselin Todorov](https://avatars3.githubusercontent.com/u/330048?v=3&s=50)](https://github.com/vesln)